-There is a tool (Snapping Plate Tool - PN 324048) to help set the snapping plate clearance.
+The snapping plate tool (PN 1.369.047) is used to help to help set the snapping plate clearance.
 This tool can be ordered from your dealer.
 The Snapping Plate Tool's application is shown on the picture.
-When adjusting the snapping plates, the brackets that the snouts seat on can come out of alignment.

-There is a tool (Snout Seating Tool - PN 324144) that can be placed between the two brackets while setting the snapping plate clearance so the snouts align with the brackets after they are tightened down.
-This tool can be ordered from your dealer
+There is a tool (Snout Seating Tool - PN 1.369.048) that can be placed between the two brackets while setting the snapping plate clearance, so the snouts align with the brackets after they are tightened down.
+This tool can be ordered from your dealer.